European research and international cooperation

 - International Research Networks (GDRI) allow teams from two or more countries to collaborate on a joint scientific project.

 - International Joint Units (UMI), which are proper joint laboratories, have the same status as CNRS joint research units (UMR) in France.
 These UMIs are most often backed by one or several French laboratories, making up a "mirror UMI".
-Moreover, CNRS is a partner of the French Ministry of Foreign Affairs in 27 joint units - French institutes abroad (UMIFRE).
+Moreover, CNRS is a partner of the French Ministry of Foreign and European Affairs in 26 joint units - French institutes abroad (UMIFRE).

 Collaborative projects are organized on the basis of researchers' proposals, which are subjected to a selection process within the CNRS authorities and in liaison with international partners.

 Coordinated by CNRS, the MISTRALS program (Mediterranean Integrated STudies at Regional And Local Scales) is a ten-year observation and interdisciplinary research project dedicated to understanding the processes at work in the Mediterranean Basin, as well as global change, whether natural or human-induced.
 Its ultimate goal is to predict the evolution of habitability conditions in this ecoregion and propose appropriate measures to optimize them.